Categories

 The Narrows

-An equally iconic hike, the Narrows is an adventurous trek through the most narrow section of Zion Canyon.
-It feels surreal to hike through the gorge, with sandstone walls stretching up thousands of feet, but even more unique, over half of this hike is spent walking– or rather wading– through the Virgin River.
+Arguably Zion’s most unique and iconic hike, the Narrows is an adventurous trek through the most narrow section of Zion Canyon.
+It feels surreal to hike through the gorge, with sandstone walls stretching up thousands of feet, but what makes this hike even more one-of-a-kind is that over half the trek is spent walking– or rather wading– through the Virgin River.
 In the spring, the melting snow can make the water flowing through the canyon too dangerous for hikers to endeavor, so be sure to check the flow rate to get an idea of the feasibility of going.
 The Narrows closes down if the river’s flow rate exceeds 150 cubic feet per second (CFS).

 OOTD

 Even when the conditions are right, you want to be dressed to impress.
-Regular hiking boots aren’t going to cut it here, and depending on the time of year, you might be glad to have a pair of bibs as well.
+Depending on the time of year you might be able to get away with wearing your hiking boots or trail running in the river, but canyoneering boots are the shoe of choice for extra stability.
 Equipment rentals, such as Zion Outfitter, will provide canyoneering boots, neoprene socks, a wooden walking stick, and dry pants (as necessary).
 If you are considering doing any substantial portion of the water-trek, we highly recommend either packing or renting this gear as it can make or break your experience.

 Hike it Out